-Compared to men, women were more likely to to say they'd have a difficult time choosing between their partner and a pet, while cat and dog owners were equally as likely to have a difficult time choosing between a pet and a spouse.
+Compared to men, women were more likely to say they'd have a difficult time choosing between their partner and a pet, while cat and dog owners were equally as likely to have a difficult time choosing between a pet and a spouse.
 More than eight times out of ten, the spouse would ultimately be chosen.

 In our opinion, choosing between a pet and a partner comes down to the reasons why you can't have both.
-If your partner is highly allergic to the cat, but you're not ready to break it off with him, consider giving the cat to a neighbor or somebody who would let you visit it often.
-Or, you could just spend the nights at your boyfriend's place instead of having him come to yours.
+If your partner is highly allergic to the cat but you're not ready to break it off with him, consider giving the cat to a neighbor or somebody who would let you visit it often.
+Or you could just spend the nights at your boyfriend's place instead of having him come to yours.

-Conversely, if you're the one pressuring your partner to get rid of Fluffy, keep in mind that you might as well be asking that person to give up a career or a group of friends.
-To many animal lovers, pets aren't just cute things to keep around, they're children, so tread carefully.
+Conversely, if you're the one pressuring your partner to get rid of Fluffy, keep in mind that you may as well be asking that person to give up a career or a group of friends.
+To many animal lovers, pets aren't just cute things to keep around; they're children, so tread carefully.